If you are drawn to Jesus but have a love/hate relationship with Christianity, you’ve come to the right place…

-The Reverend Sharon Delgado is a United Methodist minister, author, speaker, and activist.
-She preaches, speaks, leads workshops, and writes on globalization, climate change, economic and environmental justice, and peacemaking, while pointing toward hope and action for a transformed world.
-Contact Sharon to invite her to speak at your church, conference, action, or other event in person or via Zoom.
+The Reverend Sharon Delgado is an ordained United Methodist minister, author, and activist.
+She preaches, speaks at conferences, leads workshops, and writes on environmental and climate justice, economic globalization, and peacemaking, while pointing toward hope and action for a transformed world.
+Contact Sharon to invite her to speak at your church, conference, or other event in person or via Zoom.

-Sharon’s new book, Love in a Time of Climate Change: Honoring Creation, Establishing Justice (Fortress Press 2017) is a progressive Christian approach to climate change that respects other faiths and philosophies and takes climate science seriously.
+Sharon’s Love in a Time of Climate Change: Honoring Creation, Establishing Justice (Fortress Press 2017) is a progressive Christian approach to climate change that respects other faiths and philosophies and takes climate science seriously.
 It explores the themes of love and justice in the context of climate change from the perspective of scripture, tradition, reason, and experience.
 Love in a Time of Climate Change has been endorsed by theologians, activists, and scientists, including 350.org founder Bill McKibben, climate scientist Michael Mann, theologian Catherine Keller, Interfaith Power and Light founder the Rev. Sally Bingham, and many others.
-Find out more here.